Zaclin-GIT/MDB/docs/getting-started.md

 After the first successful injection, subsequent launches are instant.
 The framework detects that nothing has changed and skips the dump/build phase.

-To force a rebuild, delete `MDB/Managed/GameSDK.ModHost.dll`.
+To force a full rebuild, delete `MDB/Managed/GameSDK.ModHost.dll` & all of the generated files in `MDB_Core/Managed/`.

 ---